UDN

 BumpOffset

 BumpOffset is the Unreal Engine 3 term for what is commonly known as 'parallax mapping'.
-BumpOffset materials give the illusion of depth without the need for additional geometry.
-BumpOffset materials use a heightmap to give depth information.
+The BumpOffset expression allows a material to give the illusion of depth without the need for additional geometry.
+BumpOffset materials use a grayscale heightmap to give depth information.
 The brighter the value in the heightmap, the more 'popped out' the material will be; these areas will parallax (shift) as a camera moves across the surface.
 Darker areas in the heightmap are 'further away' and will shift the least.
-BumpOffset nodes have the following properties:

-HeightRatio: Multiplies the depth.
-The bigger the value, the more extreme the depth will be.
-Typical values range from .02 to .1
+• HeightRatio - Multiplier for the depth taken from the heightmap.
+The larger the value, the more extreme the depth will be.
+Typical values range from 0.02 to 0.1.

-ReferencePlane: Specifies the approximate height in texture space to apply the effect.
-A value of 0 will appear to distort the texture completely off the surface, whereas a value of 0.5 (the default) means that some of the surface will pop off while some areas will be sunken.
+• ReferencePlane - Specifies the approximate height in texture space to apply the effect.
+A value of 0 will appear to distort the texture completely off the surface, whereas a value of 0.5 (the default) means that some of the surface will pop off while some areas will be sunken in.

 BumpOffsetExample.jpg